The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 A Role Scorecard is a performance management document.
 It is not a hiring document.
 It is built around one question: what does success look like for this role, at this company, right now?
 And it answers that question in writing, with specific metrics, before the performance period begins.

 Where a job description lists activities, a Role Scorecard defines outcomes.
 Where a job description describes qualifications, a Role Scorecard defines what measurable results look like at three performance levels: underperforming, meeting expectations, and exceeding expectations.
 It replaces the assumed standard with a written standard.
-Both parties know exactly what they are agreeing to before the year starts.
+Both sides know exactly what they are agreeing to before the work begins.

 A complete Role Scorecard has eight sections.
 Each one solves a specific problem that creates ambiguity in leadership roles.